thundercore/developers-portal/docs/deploy-your-own-game.md

 id: deploy-your-own-game
 title: Deploy Your Own Game on ThunderCore in Minutes
 ---
+## Overview
-Let's take 5-10 minutes and deploy a complete game powered by Thunder and accessible by your friends and family - anyone with internet access.
-We will be launching a simple coin flip game where the player gets double their bet if the coin lands on the ThunderToken.
-It will even support the player doubling up their bet in the case that they should guess incorrectly.
+Let's take 5-10 minutes and deploy a complete game powered by ThunderCore and accessible by your friends and family - anyone with internet access.
+We will be launching a simple coin flip game where the player gets double their bet if the coin lands face up.
+In the case that the coins lands face down, player loses their bet but will get the chance to double their bet.

 ## Getting Started